Encrypting Apache Kafka on Heroku with Your Encryption Key

 Disabling an encryption key triggers a shutdown of all services and servers that use that key.
 Use extreme caution when taking this action.
 We recommend you notify and coordinate with Support when performing this action.

 You can disable your encryption key via the AWS web console or the AWS CLI.

 $ aws kms disable-key --key-id CMK_ARN

-Once we receive notification of the key disablement, there is a 10 minute waiting period before action is taken.
-The waiting period helps make sure accidental changes to the key status do not unnecessarily alter resources that depend on the key.
+When we receive notification of the key disablement, there’s a 10 minute waiting period before action is taken.
+The waiting period helps make sure accidental changes to the key status don’t unnecessarily alter resources that depend on the key.

 After the 10 minute waiting period, we shutdown all services that use the encryption key.
-Next we will stop all servers that run those services.
+Next, we stop all servers that run those services.
 Finally, we send an email notification to application administrators notifying them of the disabled action.
 Expect approximately 20 minutes to elapse between key disablement and service shutdown.